Emergence of generic first-passage time distributions for large Markovian networks: Limit of large Networks

 Since the harmonic mean is always less than or equal to the geometric mean, which in turn is less than or equal to the arithmetic mean, we also have:

-Thus, defining a 'forward bias' through any mean of the ratios $\frac{k_i}{r_i}$ still fails to guarantee convergence to the deterministic.
+Thus, defining a 'forward bias' through these possible means of the ratios $\frac{k_i}{r_i}$ still fails to guarantee convergence to the deterministic limit for the one-step master equation.
+In fact, it turns out that in this case, the correct classification is the logarithmic bias $\langle\log(k_i / r_i)\rangle$ \cite{greven1994large}.
+Its sign determines the limiting behavior: for $\langle\log(k_i/r_i)\rangle>0$, the dynamics approach the deterministic limit, whereas for $\langle\log(k_i/r_i)\rangle < 0$, they converge to the exponential limit.
+This illustrates that even in the simplest setting, naive bias measures are insufficient, and that identifying the correct effective quantity requires a more refined description.

 Moreover, unbounded rates allow for transition rates that are macroscopically large, preventing FPT universality (see Supplement V).
+Instead, a more symmetric and robust classification in this case would also be the mean residual lifetime.
+Based on Eq.~(\ref{eq:MRL_limit}), it is transparent that the exponential limit arises if:

+which reflects that the first-passage time must be effectively memoryless for all times in order to obtain the exponential limit.